Iran oil exports focus of Vienna nuclear talks, top Iranian diplomat says | Law-Order

 "The money from the oil (sales) is to be deposited as foreign currency in Iranian banks - so we can enjoy all the economic benefits stipulated in Joint Comprehensive Plan of Action."
 In 2018, then U.S. President Donald Trump withdrew from the JCPOA and reimposed stringent economic sanctions against Tehran, which responded a year later by resuming and then accelerating its enrichment of uranium, a potential pathway to nuclear weapons.

-"Today, there is an acceptable joint document on the negotiating table that we call the December 1 and December 15 documents," Amirabdollahian said.
+“Today, there is an acceptable joint document on the negotiating table that we call the December 1 and December 15 documents,” Amirabdollahian said.
 Both documents, he said, related to the nuclear issue as well as U.S. sanctions.
-"From today, our negotiations will start based on this joint document.
-Guarantees and verification are among the issues on the agenda," Amirabdollahian said.
+“From today, our negotiations will start on the basis of this joint document.
+Guarantees and verification are among the issues on the agenda,” Amirabdollahian said.

-Iran's two draft texts, submitted on Nov.
-26 in Vienna, were modified versions of those drawn up in June under the previous Iranian administration.
-Under the 2015 deal, Iran limited its uranium enrichment program in return for relief from U.S., EU, and U.N. economic sanctions.
-Iran says its nuclear program is for solely peaceful purposes.
+An Iranian official close to the negotiating team told Reuters that "Iran will not accept any interim deal", as had been suggested by some parties.
+Iran's two draft texts, submitted in previous talks, were incorporated in a draft drawn up in June after six rounds of talks between the former Iranian team and major powers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)